orestespap/bitcoin-blockchain-converter/README.md

 To parse the Bitcoin blockchain, we used a [Python blockchain parser](https://github.com/alecalve/python-bitcoin-blockchain-parser) developed by [@alecalve](https://github.com/alecalve).

-To download all of the dependencies, open up a terminal, cd into the repository local directory (in your computer) and type in the following command:
+To download all of the dependencies, open up a terminal, cd into the repository's local directory (in your computer) and type in the following command:

     python -m pip install -r requirements.txt